radixvinni/vscode-json/README.md

 ## Features

 There are plenty of existing JSON prettifier/beautifier extensions but for some reason, there is no format depth setting in any of those.
-I forked yet another JSON tool because I need to format only a top level of JSON object a lot.
+I forked [yet another JSON tool](https://github.com/andyyaldoo/vscode-json) because I need to format only a top level of JSON object a lot.

 ## Install

-- Install via vscode extensions marketplace
+- Install via vscode extensions marketplace (not yet)

 or